Take a look at the best-selling Trump and Biden merch on Amazon

 One surprise is that Amazon goes so far as to suggest its best-selling Trump hat under the “Gift Ideas” section of the baseball hat page.

-Neither candidate shows up in top selling clothing.
+Neither candidate shows up in top-selling clothing.
 But that doesn’t mean that this section is devoid of political allegiance.
 RGB does make an appearance at #100 under the “Novelty and More” section.

 In any case, we do see some differences between Biden and Trump on Amazon.
 Namely, conservatives like to buy flags and hats more than liberals.
 Meanwhile, both liberals and conservatives are taking their share of superficial, crude, and sometimes outright strange shots at one another—while the most cutting statements are actually tacit symbols that are officially unaffiliated with any campaign, like the single blue line on a black and white American flag.

 Yet, the most popular political designs we see on Amazon are remarkably safe (even dated), and frankly, Trump and Biden are nearly indistinguishable from one another when packaged in these red, white, and blue designs.
-During the most heated election year of our lifetimes, it’s an approach to political discourse as generally as bland and averaged as Amazon itself.
+During the most heated election year of our lifetimes, it’s an approach to political discourse as generally as bland and average as Amazon itself.